-However, 4-stroke motors tend to be more reliable, last longer, run more quietly, and produce lower emissions.
-The latter is increasingly important, with the stringent California Air Resources Board (CARB) regulations being adopted by numerous other states.
-EPA restrictions are also increasingly strict.
-Several gas pressure washer manufacturers now use the term “50-state” to indicate that their low-emission motors are compliant with all current regulations.
+With top-rated gas power washers, a 4-stroke motor provides more reliability, lasts longer, runs more quietly, and produces lower emissions.
+With the stringent California Air Resources Board (CARB) regulations and increasingly strict EPA restrictions, several gas pressure washer manufacturers now use the term “50-state” to indicate that their low-emission motors comply with all current regulations.

-Also consider the length of the hose from the machine to the spray gun.
-Though 25 feet is common, some hoses are up to 35 feet.
-If you need greater mobility, connect a garden hose from the water supply to the pressure washer.
-Bear in mind you cannot use an ordinary garden hose from the machine to the spray gun to extend its reach.
-A garden hose is rated for a maximum of around 500 PSI, so it isn’t structurally strong enough.
+Additionally, consider the hose length from the machine to the spray gun.
+Though 25 feet is common, some hoses are up to 50 feet.
+If greater mobility is needed, connect a heavy-duty garden hose from the water supply to the pressure washer.
+The selected garden hose must be able to handle at least 500 psi.

-Whereas electric pressure washers sometimes need a separate bucket for detergent, gas pressure washers generally have an onboard tank.
-If you’re considering a heavy-duty model, you may want to check capacity.
+Whereas electric pressure washers sometimes need a separate bucket for detergent, many top-rated gas pressure washer options have an onboard tank.
+If considering a heavy-duty model, capacity is a feature to check.

 All machines come with a spray gun, which may or may not have a wand extension.
-There will be a number of quick-connect nozzles (usually between four and six) that provide for soap delivery and offer different spray patterns.
-Other attachments may be provided, designed for cleaning hard surfaces or vehicle bodywork, for example.
-If not, accessories from independent manufacturers are widely available.
-Be sure to check the connector size if you are considering these.
+There will be several quick-connect nozzles (usually between four and six) that provide for soap delivery and offer different spray patterns.

 Some minor assembly of a gas pressure washer may be required, and tools are almost always included.
 A few models even include a small amount of engine oil to get the user started.

-The information above should provide a thorough understanding of the key issues affecting the performance and durability of the best gas pressure washers.
-However, a few questions may still remain, and their answers appear below.
+The information above should provide a thorough understanding of the key issues affecting the performance and durability of the top gas-powered pressure washers.
+However, a few questions may remain, and answers to some of the most popular questions appear below.

 Q. What can I clean with a gas pressure washer?

-You can clean all kinds of things, from cars and trucks to driveways and decks or vinyl siding and brickwork.
-As long as you can adjust the pressure to the task, these cleaning machines can tackle many hard surfaces.
+You can clean all kinds of things, from cars and trucks to driveways, decks, some types of patio furniture, vinyl siding, and brickwork.
+As long as you can adjust the pressure to the task, the most powerful gas pressure washer options can tackle many different surfaces.

 Q. Do gas pressure washers require oil?

 Yes.
-It’s vital for lubrication and cooling.
-The 2-stroke models use an oil and gas mix.
-The 4-stroke machines have a separate tank for oil.
-It’s important to follow the directions in the owner’s manual or you risk damaging the machine.
+Oil is vital for lubrication and cooling.
+Two-stroke models use an engine oil and gas mix.
+Four-stroke machines have separate tanks for oil.
+It’s important to follow the directions in the owner’s manual, or you risk damaging the machine.